John Albert Schmitz

 - Born November 27, 1920 in Wausau, WI USA

-Johnny "Bear Tracks" Schmitz is a former Major League Baseball pitcher who played 13 seasons between 1941 and 1956, missing 1943 to 1945 due to serving time overseas in World War II.
+Johnny "Bear Tracks" Schmitz is a former pitcher who played 13 seasons between 1941 and 1956, missing 1943 to 1945 due to serving time overseas in World War II.
 His nickname was inspired by the way he shuffled around on the mound.

-His 1947 season was fairly disappointing--he posted a record of 13 and 18, leading the league in walks.
+His 1947 season was fairly disappointing - he posted a record of 13-18, leading the NL in walks.
 His 3.22 ERA was still good for tenth in the league, as were his 97 strikeouts.
 His four saves were ninth in the league, and his three shutouts were sixth.

-In 1948, he went 18 and 13 with a 2.64 ERA.
-He made the All-Star game for the second time of his career in '48.
-12th overall in MVP voting, he was third in the league in wins and complete games (18), fifth in ERA, sixth in games started (30).
-He also led the league in hits allowed/9 innings, giving up an average of only 6.92 hits per nine innings of work.
+In 1948, he went 18- 13 with a 2.64 ERA.
+He made the All-Star team for the second time of his career that year.
+12th overall in MVP voting, he was third in the NL in wins and complete games (18), fifth in ERA, sixth in games started (30).
+He also led the league in fewest hits allowed/9 innings, giving up an average of only 6.92 hits per nine innings of work.

 It was his recent poor performance that prompted a trade by the Cubs to the Brooklyn Dodgers (a team he'd won 18 games against) on June 15, 1951.
 He was sent from the Cubs along with Andy Pafko, Wayne Terwilliger and Rube Walker to the Dodgers for Bruce Edwards, Joe Hatten, Eddie Miksis and Gene Hermanski.

 He never played a full season with the Dodgers.
-In parts of the 1951 and 1952, Schmitz went 2 and 5 with a 4.96 ERA in 26 games, 10 of them started.
+In parts of the 1951 and 1952, Schmitz went 2-5 with a 4.96 ERA in 26 games, 10 of them started.
 On August 1, 1952, he was selected off waivers from the Dodgers by the New York Yankees.
-He'd end up posting a 3.60 ERA in 5 games with them before being traded with Jim Greengrass, Bob Marquis and Ernie Nevel to the Cincinnati Reds for Ewell Blackwell.
-He gave up zero runs in 5 innings of work (in three games total) for the Reds that year.
-Shoulder and arm problems would resulted in him playing less and less.
+He ended up posting a 3.60 ERA in 5 games with them before being traded with Jim Greengrass, Bob Marquis and Ernie Nevel to the Cincinnati Reds for Ewell Blackwell.
+He gave up no runs in 5 innings of work (in three games total) for the Reds that year.
+Shoulder and arm problems resulted in him playing less and less.

-In the 1952/1953 offseason, he was purchased by the Yankees.
-He only appeared in three regular season games in 1953 with them before being picked up by the Washington Senators off waivers on May 12.
-His time with them in 1953 was quite similar to the last few seasons-he posted a 2 and 7 record.
+The following off-season, he was purchased by the Yankees.
+He only appeared in three regular season games with them in 1953 before being picked up by the Washington Senators off waivers on May 12th.
+His time with the Sens was quite similar to the last few seasons - he posted a 2-7 record.

-1954 was quite a career revitalization for Schmitz.
-In 29 games, 23 of them started, he posted an 11 an 8 record to compliment a 2.91 ERA, which was 9th best in the league.
+1954 was quite a career revitalization for Schmitz, however.
+In 29 games with Washington, 23 of them started, he posted an 11-8 record to complement a 2.91 ERA, which was 9th best in the American League.
 That success did not carry over to 1955, though.
-He posted a 7 and 10 record that year with a 3.71 ERA.
+He posted a 7-10 record that year with a 3.71 ERA.

-In the 1955 offseason, he was traded by the Washington Senators with Bob Porterfield, Tom Umphlett, and Mickey Vernon to the Boston Red Sox for Karl Olson, Dick Brodowski, Tex Clevenger, [Neil Chrisley]], and Al Curtis, a minor leaguer.
+In the 1955 offseason, he was traded by the Senators with Bob Porterfield, Tom Umphlett and Mickey Vernon to the Boston Red Sox for Karl Olson, Dick Brodowski, Tex Clevenger, [Neil Chrisley]] and Al Curtis, a minor leaguer.
 He ended up appearing in only two games with the Red Sox in 1956 before being purchased by the Baltimore Orioles.
-He ended his career with them, playing his final game on September 7.
-He was released by the Orioles on October 18, 1956.
-Overall, he went 93 and 114 in his career, posting an ERA of 3.55.
+He ended his career with them, playing his final game on September 7th that year.
+He was released by the Orioles on October 18th.
+Overall, he went 93-114 in his career, posting an ERA of 3.55.
 He walked 757 batters and struck out only 746.
 He was a poor hitter overall with a .141 career batting average, although he did hit two home runs.
 As a fielder, he committed 23 errors for a .963 fielding percentage.
 He was involved in 43 double plays in his career.
 According to Baseball Reference, his career pitching statistics were most similar to those of Dave Koslo.
 The teammate he spent the most seasons with was Phil Cavarretta.
 He was his teammate for eight seasons total.